JOHN 3:16 REFERS TO BODILY IMMORTALITY

 By the sweat of your brow you will eat your food until you return to the ground, since from it you were taken; for dust you are and to dust you will return.
 (Genesis 3:19)

-The Bible does not count us as alive until we are raised from the dead and clothed with Divine Life, the Life of Christ.
-Since this concept has a bearing on my emphasis in the present essay, let me present two passages that support my assertion.
+The Bible does not regard us as alive until we are raised from the dead and clothed with Divine Life, the Life of Christ.
+Since this concept has a bearing on my emphasis in the present article, let me present two passages that support my assertion.

 For as in Adam all die, so in Christ all will be made alive.
 But each in his own turn: Christ, the firstfruits; then, when he comes, those who belong to him.
 (I Corinthians 15:22,23)